ECOM-Engineering/EvSmartCharge/Readme.md

 ## Open Source

-This software may be reused and adapted under respecting the MIT License.
-It is based in parts on other open source projects:
+This software may be reused and adapted by respecting the MIT License.
+This project is based in parts on other open source projects:

 [pysmplegui](https://pysimplegui.readthedocs.io/en/latest/) graphical interface tool